 Well, I really wish I could say I’m so strong that I’ve never had any troubles, but I’m really, really human through and through.
 And it can be hard to be human, right?

 The first hard thing I’ve dealt with is anxiety.
 Again, I wish I didn’t have to say that, but it’s true.
 It was really hard to work through it.
 God has helped me and now 99% of the time I don’t have any anxiety.
 God still keeps me on my toes though, and dependent on Him.
-I’m thankful to have had this struggle because it really helps me to help other people overcome anxiety.
+I’m thankful to have had this struggle because it really helps me to help other people who are experiencing anxiety and other problems.

-Even though it was hard, I’m glad I went through both of these experiences because it helps me understand more deeply what people are going through.
+Again, even though it was hard, I’m really glad I went through both of these experiences because it helps me understand more deeply what people are going through.
+I’d choose to go through it again if I knew it was going to be helpful in helping others.

-One question people might have for me is this: “Did you take any medications to help you?”
+One question people might have for me is, “Did you take any medications to help you at the time?”

 Tell me about your family.

-I’m married to Julie, she’s the absolute best.
+I’m married to Julie and she’s the best ever.
 She’s the only one for me and I don’t know what I’d do without her.
-She works as a registered nurse at St. Mary’s Hospital.
-I am so grateful for her in so many ways.
-We were married in 1986 and have had three children, two girls and a boy, who are now all in their 20s.
+She works as a registered nurse at St. Mary’s Hospital and I’m grateful for her in so many ways.
+We were married in 1986 and have three children, two girls and a boy, who are all in their 20s and 30s.

-We’re empty-nesters and I sure do miss having them around.
-We had a lot of good years together and great memories for which I’m grateful.
-We have two grandchildren–one was born in October of 2019 (Judah), and Caroline, below.
+We’re empty-nesters and I sure do miss having our kids around.
+We had so many good years together and great memories for which I’m grateful.
+We have three grandchildren–Caroline, Judah, Audrey.
 These are probably the cutest children on the planet but other grandparents might want to argue with me about that.

 What do you like to do outside of work?